umbc-cmsc-691-f22/hello_world/README.md

 # hello_world
-An initial repo for our knowledge graphs class
+An initial repository for the UMbs Fall 2022 class on knowledge graphs.
+See our [website](https://www.csee.umbc.edu/courses/graduate/691/fall22/kg/) for more information